Pylons/pyramid/docs/narr/extending.rst

 is done, you should be able to extend or modify the application like any other.

-To extend or change the behavior of an existing application, the only hard-and-fast rule is that you need to write some :term:`ZCML`, and perhaps some implementations of the types of things you'd like to override (such as views), which is referred to within that ZCML.
+To extend or change the behavior of an existing application, you will need to write some :term:`ZCML`, and perhaps some implementations of the types of things you'd like to override (such as views), which are referred to within that ZCML.

 The general pattern for extending an application looks something like this: